o-Oby/wireguard-namespace/README.md

 7. Configure routing and apply iptables rules for NAT.
 8. Verify DNS configuration and test connectivity.

+### Actions

+- `start`: Sets up the network namespace and starts the VPN connection.
+If the VPN namespace is already active, it will print a message indicating so.
+- `stop`: Stops the VPN connection and removes the network namespace.
+- `status`: Checks and prints the status of the VPN namespace and the WireGuard interface.

 ## Notes

 - This script dynamically retrieves IP addresses for the veth interfaces and avoids hardcoding values.